Financing & Scholarships

 GI Bill®

-By working with Washington State to become certified to receive the GI Bill®, we aim to make tech jobs more available to veterans who are ready to answer the call for much-needed software developers and cybersecurity engineers.
+By working with Washington State to become the first GI Bill® approved technical training academy in the northwest, we aim to make tech jobs more available to veterans who are ready to answer the call for much-needed software developers and cybersecurity engineers.

 Learn More